A BRIEF HISTORY OF LITTLEHAMPTON, WEST SUSSEX

 Furthermore in the late 18th century Littlehampton began to develop as a seaside resort.
-In those days people believed that bathing in seawater was a cure for all sorts of illness.
+In those days people believed that bathing in seawater was a cure for all sorts of illnesses.
 Among the wealthy spending summer at the seaside and bathing in seawater became fashionable.
-Seaside resorts such as Bognor, Worthing and Brighton grew up.
+Seaside resorts such as Bognor, Worthing, and Brighton grew up.
 Lord Byron visited Littlehampton.
 So did the poets Coleridge and Shelley.
-A bath house was built in 1802 and a theatre opened in Littlehampton in 1807.
-St Marys Church was built in 1826.
+A bathhouse was built in 1802 and a theatre opened in Littlehampton in 1807.
+St Mary's Church was built in 1826.

 In the early 20th century Littlehampton continued to be a small seaside resort.
 The first public library opened in the town in 1906.
 A hospital opened in Littlehampton in 1911 and the Arcade was built in 1922.
 By 1931 the population of Littlehampton was over 10,000.

 In the later 20th century Littlehampton continued to grow.
 By 1973 Littlehampton had over 17,000 inhabitants.
 A new road bridge was built over the Arun in 1973.
 The High Street was pedestrianised in 1981.
 A pedestrian bridge was built in 1982.
 The Civic Centre was built in 1986.
 A new railway station opened in Littlehampton in 1987.

 The first museum in Littlehampton opened in 1928.
 However Littlehampton Museum moved to the Manor House in 1991.
 Meanwhile Littlehampton Rugby Club was founded in 1985.